bearfrieze/static/README.md

 ## Motivation

 Nimbus is backed by a relational database and is tailored to handle single feed queries.
-This provides great flexibility and simplicity, but lacks speed
+This provides great flexibility and simplicity, but lacks speed and effeciency.

 ## Goal